SciML/ReservoirComputing.jl/docs/src/esn_tutorials/lorenz_basic.md

 output = esn(Generative(predict_len), output_layer)
 ```
 both the training method and the output layer are needed in this call.
 The number of steps for the prediction must be specified to the ```Generative``` method.
 The output results are given in a matrix.

+!!! info "Saving the states during prediction"
+    While the states are saved in the `ESN` struct for the training, for the prediction they are not saved by default.
+To inspect the states it is necessary to pass the boolean keyword argument `save_states` to the prediction call, in this example using `esn(... ; save_states=true)`.
+This returns a tuple `(output, states)` where `size(states) = res_size, prediction_len`

 To inspect the results they can easily be plotted using an external library.
 In this case ```Plots``` is adopted:
 ```julia
 using Plots, Plots.PlotMeasures